uscensusbureau/MAMBA/README.md

   - description: The number of subprocesses to run.
 The larger the number of subprocesses, the faster (but more memory intensive) your processing.
 - Database Creation Mode:
   - legacy_configuration_name: database_creation_mode
   - description: when selected, creates the database from scratch.
 When not, database creation is skipped.
-NOTE: creating a database when you have an existing one will fail.
+NOTE: creating a database when you have an existing one, the program will fail and you will either need to delete or move the existing database.
 This is annoying but better than deleting your database by accident.
 #### Tab: DB Information
 This tab tells MAMBA about the database it will be interacting with.
 - SQL Flavor